Skip to main content

 Europe is an extremely diverse market.
 There is no single "European rate."
 Earnings depend on legal regulations, the culture of paying for services, and property prices in a given region.

-United Kingdom – Volume market
+United Kingdom – A volume market

 In the UK the working model is somewhat different.
 Many agents work on a low base salary plus commission.

-• Average earnings: A beginner agent (Trainee Negotiator) can expect 20,000 – 25,000 GBP base + commissions, which gives a total of about 30,000 – 40,000 GBP.
+• Average earnings: A beginner agent (Trainee Negotiator) can expect 20,000 – 25,000 GBP base + commissions, which totals about 30,000 – 40,000 GBP.

 Germany (DACH) – Precision and high barriers